Hillside Construction

 - Field verification at critical milestones: Being present when caissons reach bearing, when shoring is loaded, when excavations expose actual soil conditions.
 These are the moments when design assumptions are confirmed or revised.

 - Soils engineer coordination: Managing the schedule interface between the soils engineer's observation requirements and the construction sequence.
-On a hillside foundation, the soils engineer may need to approve 20+ individual caisson bottoms - each one a potential hold point if conditions don't match the design.
+On a hillside foundation, the soils engineer may need to approve 20+ individual caisson bottoms, each one a potential hold point if conditions don't match the design.

 - Real-time communication: Maintaining open channels between the structural engineer, geotechnical engineer, and field crew so that when conditions diverge from design, the information reaches the right people immediately and decisions are made with complete information.